morpho-org/metamorpho/README.md

 - Set a new curator with the `setCurator` function.
 - Revoke the pending caps submitted by the curator (this can also be done by the guardian or the new curator).
-- If the curator had the time to accept a cap (because `timelock` has elapsed before the guardian or the owner had time to act), the owner (or the new curator) must disable the unsafe market (see the "An enabled market risk is now considered unsafe" section above).
+- If the curator had the time to accept a cap (because `timelock` has elapsed before the guardian or the owner had time to act), the owner (or the new curator) must disable the unsafe market (see [above](#an-enabled-market-is-now-considered-unsafe)).
+  "An enabled market risk is now considered unsafe" section above).

 ### Allocator takeover

-If one of the allocators starts setting withdraw queue and/or supply queue that are not in line with the vault risk strategy, or maliciously reallocating the funds, the owner of the vault should :
+If one of the allocators starts setting withdraw queue and/or supply queue that are not in line with the vault risk strategy, or incoherently reallocating the funds, the owner of the vault should :

 - Deprive the faulty allocator from his privileges with the `setIsAllocator` function.
 - Reallocate the funds in a way consistent with the vault risk strategy with the `reallocate` function (this can also be done by the currator or the other allocators).